Kids under threat: Virus hitting juvenile detention centers - KVIA

 Some states have started releasing inmates at adult facilities, including the elderly and others with chronic health conditions.

-But the 43,000 minors in America’s detention centers and correctional facilities “seem to be an afterthought,” said Gina Womack, Executive Director, Families and Friends of Louisiana’s Incarcerated Children.
+But the 43,000 minors in America’s detention centers and correctional facilities “seem to be an afterthought,” said Gina Womack, executive director of the nonprofit Families and Friends of Louisiana’s Incarcerated Children.

-For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
+For most people, COVID-19 causes mild or moderate symptoms, such as fever and cough, that typically clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia or death.

-Home Venters, an epidemiologist who oversees an organization that tries to help build partnerships between jails and community health care providers, said that when the virus first started spreading, there was a “myth” that the young could not get very sick.
+Homer Venters, a physician and epidemiologist who oversees an organization that tries to help build partnerships between jails and community health care providers, said when the virus first started spreading, there was a myth that young people could not get severely ill.

-“We have seen that is not the case,” he said, adding that detention centers are disproportionately made up of kids with serious health problems, putting them at special risk.
+“We have seen that is not the case,” said the former chief medical officer for New York City’s jails.
+He added that detention centers are disproportionately made up of kids with serious health problems, putting them at special risk.
 “So we cannot proceed on the basis of a real misconception that people who are there, even if they get infected, cannot die, because they can and they will.”

-When he was young, Hernan Carvente Martinez spent time at the Horizon Juvenile Center in New York, where there have already been three confirmed cases, and he still has friends in the juvenile system.
+When he was young, Hernan Carvente Martinez spent time at the Horizon Juvenile Center in New York, where there have already been three confirmed cases.

 The pandemic carries a heavy emotional toll, he said.

-Note: This story has been corrected to accurately spell Homer Venters.